 The Czech tactician conceded his opponents on the night were better in every aspect, admitting that his players never really settled into the game and deservedly lost.

 The Giallorossi conceded three goals in quick succession during the first half, and although they clawed one back via a penalty in the second period, the coach noted his players never quite managed to recover.

-"Juventus were superior throughout," Zeman said at the post-match press conference.
-"Roma are improving, but this game was terrible."
+"Juventus was superior throughout," Zeman said at the post-match press conference.
+"Roma is improving, but this game was terrible."

 Zeman defended his decision to swap Pescara for the Italian capital in the summer, despite watching his team stutter in terms of performances lately.

-Roma sit in eighth place in Serie A after two defeats, two draws and just two wins so far this term.
+Roma sits in eighth place in Serie A after two defeats, two draws and just two wins so far this term.

 Follow GOAL.COM USA on